SpaceML/PSFGAN/README.md

 # PSFGAN

-This project is the implementation of the paper "\texttt{PSFGAN}: a generative adversarial network system for separating quasar point sources and host galaxy light".
+This project is the implementation of the paper "<tt>PSFGAN</tt>: a generative adversarial network system for separating quasar point sources and host galaxy light".